What is multiple sclerosis (MS)?

 A substance called myelin protects the nerve fibres in the central nervous system, which helps messages travel smoothly between the brain and the rest of the body.
 In multiple sclerosis, the immune system mistakes myelin for a foreign body and attacks it.
 This damages the myelin and strips it off the nerve fibres, leaving scars known as lesions or plaques.
 This damage disrupts messages travelling along fibres – messages can slow down, become distorted, or not get through at all.
 As well as losing the myelin, there can sometimes be damage to the actual nerve fibres.
 It’s this nerve damage that causes the increase in disability that can occur over time3.

-What are the effects of multiple sclerosis?
+What are the effects of MS?

 The central nervous system links everything your body does, so multiple sclerosis can cause many different types of symptoms.
 The specific symptoms that appear depend on what part of the central nervous system has been affected, and the job of the damaged nerve.
 That’s why multiple sclerosis is different for everyone.